Groves, Texas: Colleges and universities

 The Lamar University system is in nearby Beaumont.
-Post-secondary educational opportunities are provided to the city of Groves and surrounding areas by the main campus of Lamar University, Lamar Institute of Technology, Lamar State College at Port Arthur, and Lamar State College at Orange.
+Post-secondary educational opportunities are provided to Groves and surrounding areas by the main campus of Lamar University, Lamar Institute of Technology, Lamar State College at Port Arthur, and Lamar State College at Orange.

 Public libraries

-The Groves Public Library at 5600 West Washington Boulevard serves Groves.
+The Groves Public Library is at 5600 West Washington Boulevard.

 In popular culture

-A donut shop in Groves was a key location featured in the 2021 feature film Red Rocket starring Simon Rex and directed by Sean Baker.
+A donut shop in Groves was a key location in the 2021 film Red Rocket.